HIS 218

 Photo credit Library of Congress

-At its height, the Zinc factory employed thousands and thousands of men and women--in fact, you might call the town a typical factory town as it was named after the president of the Zinc factory, Stephen Palmer.
-While Slatington was a "slate" town; Palmerton was a "zinc" town; and Bethlehem, home to Bethlehem Steel, was a "steel," etc. Early in the twentieth century, the company located its smelting operation in Palmerton to take advantage of the easy availability of coal from eastern Pennsylvania and zinc ore from northern New Jersey.
-The Zinc factory went right on working through the Great Depression, World War II and the Cold War.
+At its height, the zinc factory employed thousands and thousands of men and women--in fact, you might call Palmerton a typical factory town as it was named after the president of the Zinc factory, Stephen Palmer.
+While Slatington was a "slate" town; Palmerton was a "zinc" town; and Bethlehem, home to Bethlehem Steel, was a "steel," etc. Early in the twentieth century, the zinc company located its smelting operation in Palmerton to take advantage of the easy availability of coal from eastern Pennsylvania and zinc ore from northern New Jersey.
+The zinc factory went right on working through the Great Depression, World War II and the Cold War.
 My grandfather, uncles and cousins all worked there at different times.
 Now large parts of the west plant, which once spanned over thirty buildings on some two hundred acres, are crumbling, and actually not all that much really remains except a building or two and some heaps of slag.
+(2024 update, it's all gone.)

 Zinc plant Ruins